 9.3.2 Enhanced functions

 Enhanced functions for the user are also possible with SDR technology that uses computer software to generate its operating parameters, particularly those involving waveforms and signal processing.
 This is currently in use by some government agencies and in some companies’ products.
-In addition to SDR’s ability to span multiple bands and multiple modes of operation, in the future it may be capable of adjusting its operating parameters, reconfiguring itself in response to changing environmental conditions.
+In addition to SDR’s ability to span multiple bands and multiple modes of operation, in the future it may be capable of adjusting its operating parameters.
 SDR systems could be capable of transmitting voice, video, and data, and have the ability to incorporate cross-banding to communicate, bridge, and route communications across dissimilar systems.

 9.3.3 Remote control

 SDR systems could be remotely controlled and may be compatible with new products and backward-compatible with legacy systems.
-By building upon a common open architecture, this SDR system will improve interoperability by providing the ability to share waveform software between radios, even radios in different physical domains.
+By building upon a common open architecture, this SDR system may improve interoperability by providing the ability to share waveform software between radios, even radios in different physical domains.
 Further, SDR technology could facilitate public protection organizations to operate in a harsh electromagnetic environment, to be

 less detectible by scanners, and to be protected from interference from sophisticated intentional interference and hacking.
 Additionally, this system could replace a number of radios currently operating over a wide range of frequencies and allow interoperation with radios operating in disparate portions of that spectrum.